Foresight Inheritance Tax Solution

 Investment returns come from the financial value of the energy savings which are apportioned between the customer and the company established by Foresight.
 The cash flow returns to investors are amortising with no exit required at the end of the investment.
 Moreover, the investment is underpinned by the physical ownership of the energy saving or energy generation equipment.

 Foresight aims to deliver a minimum return of 3.5% each year to investors, once management fees, administration fees and corporation tax are considered, although this is not guaranteed.
 The return is uncapped, and any out-performance accrues to investors.
-The annual management charge is refunded to investors if they have not received a cumulative priority return of 3.5% in each year after the second year.
+The annual management charge is refunded to investors if they have not received a cumulative priority return of 3.5% each year after the second year.

-The portfolio currently invests in trading company Averon Park Ltd. The graph below shows performance to 31 December each year, based on most recently available figures and the minimum cumulative return for all investors in the portfolio, assuming they invested across the entire 12 month period.
+The portfolio currently invests in trading company Averon Park Ltd. The graph below shows performance to 31 December each year (except 2018), based on most recently available figures and the minimum cumulative return for all investors in the portfolio, assuming they invested across the entire 12 month period.

 Foresight Group started as a technology specialist in 1984 and launched one of the first VCTs in the 1990s.
 It then diversified and became one of the leading renewable energy, infrastructure and PFI investors.

-Today Foresight manages c.£2.5 billion across a range of VCT, EIS, IHT and institutional products.
+Today Foresight manages c.£2.9 billion across a range of VCT, EIS, IHT and institutional products.
 Its clients include some of the world’s leading financial institutions (Blackrock, Schroders and Baillie Gifford to name but a few), public sector organisations, pension funds and insurance companies.